|

 of jobs I decided to try my luck for steady work in Germany where I got a job with

 the REME Workshops in Osnabrück.
-I married a German lass and have been here for the last thirty
+I married a German lass and have been here

-years.
-I'm now retired and coping with our ups and downs on the health
+for the last thirty years.
+I'm now retired and coping with our ups and

-side.
-My children from my first marriage now have children of their own.
+downs on the health side.
+My children from my first marriage now have

 It would be very nice to hear from anyone who knew me in those